almostSouji/djs-testing/README.md

 # Getting started
 Suite of testing bots for several discord.js versions and applications.
 Each sub-project should be run on its own token.

-The shard project will set an activity and status to reflect the shard in its presence.

-Each application needs a file called `.env` in its root directory containing:
+Each application requires a file called `.env` in its root directory containing:

 ```
 TOKEN=71pjmILeAvX0CmSRnKBDnOCh50llqGe4Q0tmwBiDwcoi2iO9b30i70iug3f